mishakuzma/rbcforex/README.md

-# rust-forexcan
+# RBCForex
-## A CLI tool for checking the exchange rates offered by Canadian banks.

-Currently implemented:
-- RBC
+## An Rust API Wrapper for the RBC Foreign Exchange Tool